Donate

 If you paid national insurance contributions before 6 April 2016 and you would have been better off claiming the old Basic State Pension, you could receive an additional amount so that you are not any worse off claiming the New State Pension.

-If you do not claim your New State Pension as soon as you reach State Pension age and you choose to defer, your entitlement could be increased.
-Read Gov.UK: Delay (defer) your State Pension to find out how much your entitlement would go up.
+If you don't claim your New State Pension when you reach State Pension age and decide to defer, your entitlement could be increased.
+For more information on how much it could increase by, visit the GOV.UK: Delay (defer) your State Pension page

 Triple Lock